3 die when car hits 9 people in San Diego; driver in custody - WTMJ

 “He was cooperative, (and) did not try to run away,” the chief said, correcting earlier reports from police that he had tried to flee.

-Ambulances, five fire engines, a helicopter and more than 60 first-responders responded to the scene near San Diego City College.
+Ambulances, five fire engines, a helicopter and more than 60 first-responders responded to the scene.

-“Our crews found, obviously, a tragic incident under the bridge,” said San Diego Fire Department Chief Colin Stowell.
+“Our crews found, obviously, a tragic incident under the bridge,” the fire chief said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.